Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 You have been diagnosed with a concussion, a type of brain injury caused by a sudden impact to your head.
 It can also be caused by sudden movement of your brain inside your head, such as from forceful shaking.
 Some concussions are mild.
 Most people recover completely from mild concussions.
 But recovery may take days, weeks, or months.
 For some, symptoms may last even longer.
 Early care and monitoring are important to prevent long-term complications.

 Ask a friend or family member to stay with you for a few days.
 You should not be alone until you know how the injury has affected you.

-Tell your caregiver to wake you every 2-3 hours during the first night.
+Tell your caregiver to wake you every 2 to 3 hours during the first night.
 Your caregiver should call 911 if he or she can’t wake you, or if you are confused.

-Don’t take any medication—not even aspirin—unless your doctor says it’s okay.
+Don’t take any medicine—not even aspirin—unless your healthcare provider says it's OK.
 If you have a headache, try placing a cold, damp cloth on your forehead.

 Eat light.
 Clear liquids, such as broth or gelatin, are good choices.